dymmond/edgy/docs/models.md

 ##### Declaring an IntegerField as primary key without autoincrement set

 Because of backward compatibility we set for an IntegerField or BigIntegerField which is declared as primary key the autoincrement option to `True`.
-So you need to explicitly set `autoincrement=False` to turn this off.
+So you still need to explicitly set `autoincrement=False` to turn this off.

-This maybe can change and is not always wanted when having e.g. an explicit id or a secondary primary key IntegerField.
+This will change in future.
+The default will be `False`.

-Note: for every model only one IntegerField/BigIntegerField can be set to autoincrement=True
+!!!
+Warning

-Note: You can also set the field with autoincrement to an explicit value
+    For every model only one IntegerField/BigIntegerField can be set to autoincrement=True.

 #### What you can do